Heteroflow/Heteroflow/README.md

 A kernel task offloads a kernel function to a GPU device.
 Heteroflow abstracts GPU memory through pull tasks to perform automatic device mapping and memory allocation at runtime.
-Having said that,
-each pull task can convert to a pointer of whatever data type specified in the kernel function.
+Each pull task will implicitly convert to the pointer type in the corresponding argument entry of the kernel function.

 ```cpp
 __global__ void my_kernel(float* data, int N);